 In response, the WBG announced that it will increase the funding available through both its private sector and public sector lending arms for FCV countries.
 The new strategy aims to improve the development effectiveness of Bank Group operations in FCV contexts through identifying and applying lessons learned in previous WBG experience in FCV areas to its practices in FCV settings in terms of policy, programming, partnerships, and personnel.

 As the WBG proceeds with ramping up its work in fragile environments, it must also recognize that development interventions in these contexts can exacerbate the drivers and the effects of FCV, particularly on the poorest and most marginalized.
-In order to ensure that it does not do more harm than good in these contexts, the WBG must adhere to strong environmental and social safeguards, implement accountability measures, and prioritize the inclusion of “disadvantaged and vulnerable groups” as well as sustainability and stakeholder engagement.
-The new strategy touches on all of these points, but as the World Bank begins to put the strategy into practice--particularly with the new threat of COVID-19 likely having the most severe and longest-lingering impacts on areas that are already fragile--the World Bank Group should take additional measures in a few key areas:
+In order to avoid doing more harm than good in these contexts, the WBG must adhere to strong environmental and social safeguards, implement accountability measures, and prioritize the inclusion of “disadvantaged and vulnerable groups” as well as sustainability and stakeholder engagement.
+The new strategy touches on all of these points, but as the World Bank begins to put the strategy into practice — particularly with the new threat of COVID-19 likely having the most severe and longest-lingering impacts on areas that are already fragile — the World Bank Group should take additional measures in a few key areas: